xianlinbox/daily_practise/aws-solution-architect/compute.md

 we can use cloud alarm to recovery failed instance with same config

+## Termination protection

+prevent your instance from being accidentally terminated, you can enable termination protection for the instance.
+The DisableApiTermination attribute controls whether the instance can be terminated using the AWS Management Console, AWS Command Line Interface (AWS CLI), or API.
+It didn't protect ASG scaling.

 # High Performance Computing

 Services to help HPC: